Standard letter grades

 Contact hours total

-Covers fundamentals of creating, using, editing, and managing spatial and attribute data stored in a geodatabase in ArcGIS.
-Topics include data migration; data loading; topology rules; use of subtypes, attribute domains, and relationship classes.
-Also covered are creation, editing and analysis of geometric networks.
+Covers fundamentals of creating, using, editing, and managing spatial and attribute data in ArcGIS.
+Explores data migration; data loading; topology rules; use of subtypes, attribute domains, and relationship classes.
+Includes creating, editing, and analyzing geometric networks.

 1. Design a logical data model that represents physical, geographic information.

 2. Explain the components and interoperability of geodatabase elements.